‘Japan’s UGC monetization is starting late but growing rapidly.’ - Music Business Worldwide

 “Others have noted that having secured this many deals — seven labels and JASRAC — over such a short period is impressive for a company less than two years old.
 We’ve worked very fast.
 Our goal is to engage with every significant label in Japan and expand our partnership with JASRAC by the end of the year.”

-While Orfium has established itself as a key player in the UGC monetization space in Japan, the company’s services extend beyond the User Generated Content space.
+While Orfium has established itself as a key player in the UGC monetization space in Japan, the company’s services extend beyond User Generated Content.

 For example, it works with terrestrial TV networks like TBS, using its proprietary technology to generate broadcast music usage reports.